lgbt-foundation/whitepaper/whitepaper.md

 ### Usage Of The LGBT Token By The Launch Partners

-#### Hornet
+#### Hornet Networks

 Hornet helps its users to foster meaningful social connections.
-It offers premium features and functions, such as “Who Checked You Out” for users subscribing to a premium membership, which is either purchased through an app store like Apple iTunes or Google Play, Hornet’s website, or by redeeming rewards (see below).
+It offers premium features and functions, such as “Who Checked You Out” for users subscribing to a premium membership, which is either purchased through an app store such as Apple iTunes or Google Play, Hornet’s website, or by redeeming rewards (see below).

 Hornet also sells advertising space in the app and on their website to premium advertisers through a direct salesforce, headquartered in New York City, or through advertising networks and exchanges all around the globe.
-Directly and indirectly, many major brands like Verizon, GlaxoSmithKline, Iberia, Hilton, Uber, Apple are using Hornet’s massive audience reach on a social mobile channel to attract the pink dollar.
+Directly and indirectly, many major brands such as Verizon, GlaxoSmithKline, Iberia, Hilton, Uber, Apple are using Hornet’s massive audience reach on a social mobile channel to attract the pink dollar.

-Hornet pledges to implement a digital wallet based on the LGBT Token, instantly catapulting potentially millions of LGBT members into the crypto community and empowering them to play their economic hand hand in a safe yet meaningful way, economically.
-Specifically the wallet will allow users to view their balance, based on blockchain and sidechain entries, review transactions, link to earning and spending opportunities for LGBT Token, and allow thr transfer of LGBT Token for a small fee between its members.
+Hornet pledges to implement a digital wallet based on the LGBT Token, instantly catapulting potentially millions of LGBT members into the cryptocurrency community and empowering them to play their economic hand hand in a secure yet meaningful way economically.

+The digital wallet will allow users to view their balance based on blockchain and sidechain entries, review transactions, link to earning and spending opportunities with LGBT Tokens, and allow the transfer of LGBT Tokens for a small fee between its members.

 Furthermore, Hornet pledges to migrate its existing Reward program for community contributions from current “Perks” to LGBT Token.